 The Blackhawks got on the scoreboard first on Nick Zachery’s 12-yard run with 6:25 left in the first quarter.
 The Raiders matched that 4 minutes later when Purichia connected with Obed Bailey on a pass for 25 yards and a score.
 Michael Stevens, back to doing the place-kicking, converted the extra-point kick.
 (An Indianapolis Star photo by Joe Vitti below shows Bailey on the first-quarter touchdown pass reception run.
 The photo is used here with permission.)

 Sheridan scored twice more in the second quarter, first on a 2-yard run by Taylor Scott.
-There was less than 2 minutes left on the clock when the Ritter offense came onto the field following the ensuing kickoff, a short boot that David Henning caught at the at the Ritter 34-yard line and returned five yards to the 39.
+There was less than 2 minutes left on the clock when the Ritter offense came onto the field following the ensuing kickoff, a short boot that David Henning caught at the Ritter 34-yard line and returned five yards to the 39.
 The Raiders took over, ready to implement their two-minute offense.

 After a 12-yard completion to Michael Cummings put the ball on the Sheridan 49, Purichia connected on a pass to Joey Anderson for 10 more yards.
 But Blackhawks defender Nick Zachery stripped the ball from Anderson, whose arm was still in a splint from the fracture.